Sartify/STEL/README.md

     <img src="files/STEL.jpg" alt="STEL" width="300" height="auto">
 </p>

-Welcome to the Swahili Embeddings Text Leaderboard!
-This is a collaborative community project aimed at creating a centralized leaderboard for Swahili text embeddings.
-The models listed here are evaluated using various Swahili text embeddings.
+Welcome to the **Swahili  Text Embeddings Leaderboard (STEL)**!
+This is a sartify community project aimed at creating a centralized leaderboard for Swahili text embeddings.
+The models listed here are evaluated using various Swahili text benchmarks.
 Contributions and corrections are always welcome!
 We define a model as "open" if it can be locally deployed and used commercially.

 ## Table of Contents
 - [Interactive Dashboard](#-interactive-dashboard)